The website language is now set in:

 Using Arduino code to sense the location of the object for CBL Project 2 (Year 1).

-Over the past months, I’ve been coding my personal website using HTML, CSS, and JavaScript.
-This involved building a custom, user-friendly website while applying and expanding on skills I had before Y1.
-That said, I believe AI will soon make knowledge in these coding languages unnecessary, so I don’t aim to master these languages; I will just use them effectively to create engaging experiences.
+In Y2, I custom coded my personal website using HTML, CSS, and JavaScript.
+For this, I applied and expanded on skills I had before Y1.
+That said, I believe AI will soon make extensive knowledge in these coding languages unnecessary, so I don’t aim to master these languages.
+Also, I analysed survey data, identified patterns, and visualised them for CBL Project 3, teaching me how to turn complex data into clear, accessible visuals.

 An example of the 'Behind the Scenes' for this page...